AttilaW-Keytiles/python-service/README.md

 Now you have the Python environment with all used dependencies - **including Test dependencies!**

+## Run the service locally

 When you want to run the code you need to activate this environment:
  1. Open a Terminal (Linux) and go to the project folder
  1. execute: `$ source .venv/Scripts/activate` OR alternatively you can just use simply `run-service.sh`

+## Sending in HTTP requests

+This brings up everything, by default HTTP server is started on localhost:8080.

+Just open the contract - [banking-api-v1.yaml](api/banking-api-v1.yaml) with Swagger UI.
+And you will see all endpoints.

+**IMPORTANT!** You may notice all endpoints **require Authentication**.
+It is easy, we have one 'root' user configured - see [initial_data_users.sql](db_schemas/sqlite/initial_data_users.sql)!
+You see the username and password there!
+This is what you can use.
+Just put it to Basic Auth!

+You also find an exported [Postman](https://www.postman.com/downloads/) collection here: [Banking API.postman_collection.json](api/Banking%20API.postman_collection.json).
+Use it if you wish!

 ## Debug the code